thoughtworks-jumpstart/guides/docs/frontend-web-development/react-todo-list.md

 );
 ```

-4. Style to make it looks nicer
+4. Style to make it looks nice

 ```css
 .todo__delete {